 Halloumi Flavor and Texture

 Fresh halloumi has a salty, milky, slightly tangy flavor with a distinctive squeaky texture that many people find unlike anything else they have eaten.
-The squeak comes from the protein strands rubbing against tooth enamel, the same phenomenon as fresh cheese curds.
+The squeak comes from the protein strands rubbing against tooth enamel, the same phenomenon you feel in fresh cheese curds.

 - Fresh (uncooked): salty, milky, springy, squeaky, layered paste, assertive brine